 - The North Star – not the GPS

-I supported change progress using a sensemaker called changeSCAN with a small company that I’m consulting that had just been purchased by a larger organization.
+I supported change progress using a sensemaker called changeSCAN with a small company I’m consulting that had just been purchased by a larger organization.
 The small company was having challenges with changes in people, processes, and the new procedures that the larger organization was imposing.

 I sent the changeSCAN to all the employees, 25; we had 19 responses.
 The area that I am not showing is the narrative responses.
 To understand change, you need to hear examples of how people see and experience change within their work context; these stories need to be in their voices instead of aggregated or notes taken by a facilitator during a focus group.
-When leadership and those who are part of the change see their words in unadulterated form, they feel respected and generally come up with more resilient ways to make things better.
+When leadership and those who are part of the change see their words in unadulterated form, they feel respected and generally come up with more resilient ways to improve things.

 The sensemaker uses triads to avoid gaming and loss of information from Likert scaling.
 Each dot on the triads below is a person placing their change story where they feel it belongs.
 In the scan, you can hover over or click on the dot to read their change story.

 The main problem here is: